 The making of the legend came a round earlier, against Germany.
 Paraguay held one of the tournament favourites to a draw and then won the penalty shootout, the kind of night that turns a goalkeeper into a household name at home.

 A shootout is the purest test of a goalkeeper’s nerve, and Gill passed it against a German side packed with elite talent.
-That result, a first knockout win for Paraguay since 2010, was built on his composure as much as anything in front of him.
+That result was a first knockout win for Paraguay since 2010, built on his composure as much as anything in front of him.

 By the time France arrived, opponents knew the danger.
 Yet knowing about Gill and beating him proved to be very different things, as the world’s most expensive forward line discovered over ninety increasingly frustrated minutes.